 Overlooking the Sea

 The newest of this line of resorts on the east coast hillside (Bamboo Hideaway, Sea View, Buri Huts beneath).
-As of June 22, not quite finished completely but will be ready for 22/23 season.
 Offers a couple of well appointed large concrete bungalows with a/c, ensuite bathroom and terrace.
-Also a long stay house for rent or sale.
+Also a long stay house for rent (or sale), simpler a/c or fan rooms.
 Bar, restaurant and swimming pool.

 Buri Huts Resort